-Dr. Freano offers dentures, partial dentures and implant secured dentures to replace on or more missing teeth.
-Both full and partial dentures can be removable or fixed, depending on the chosen method of securing the denture.
-One of few area dentists providing comprehensive dental implant services, Dr. Freano often recommends incorporating dental implants to secure a denture or partial denture in a procedure called “all-on-four” for a highly aesthetic secure fit.
-Using dental implants to secure an appliance such as a dental bridge affords several key dental health benefits:
+Dr. Freano often recommends embracing dental implants to secure a denture or partial denture.
+He is one of a few area dentists providing complete and thorough dental implant services.
+This common procedure called “all-on-four” creates a highly secure fit.
+Using dental implants to secure an appliance such as a dental bridge affords many key dental health benefits:

-- Reduced bone loss in the jaw
+- Reduced bone loss in your jaw

-- Secure, stable fit
+- Secure and stable fit

 - Patients can eat and speak normally